The Brazen Serpent (Bruni): Plot and description

-The plot of the painting "Brazen Serpen" is based on a story described in the Old Testament, in the Book of Numbers, the fourth book of the Torah.
+The plot of The Brazen Serpent is based on a story described in the Old Testament, in the Book of Numbers, the fourth book of the Torah.
 After years of wandering in the waterless, stony desert through which Moses led the people of Judah out of Egyptian captivity, the people began to murmur because they doubted the prophet's ability to lead them.
 Then the Lord's punishment came upon them-the rain of poisonous serpents.
 They repented and began to ask for forgiveness, and then Moses set up the brazen serpent, as the Lord had commanded him, so that those who looked at it with true faith would live and be healed of the serpent's bites:"Then the Lord said to Moses, ‘Make a snake image and mount it on a pole.
 When anyone who is bitten looks at it, he will recover.’
 So Moses made a bronze snake and mounted it on a pole.
 Whenever someone was bitten, and he looked at the bronze snake, he recovered’”.
 (Numbers 21:8-9)Bruni himself, discussing the idea of the painting, wrote: "I tried to make it so that at first glance it would evoke the pathetic pathos of this terrible scene and bear the stamp of God's punishment.
 The final version of the painting is a huge multi-figure composition, in which it is difficult to distinguish any main character.
 Some people seek salvation in the bronze snake, while others panic and try to avoid the rain of live snakes.
 Some are shocked by the death of their loved ones, some pray to God for forgiveness, and some curse him and Moses.
 The painting is full of depictions of grief, pain, horror, and death.